franckvalot/opencell-website-test/content/solution/byindustry.md

 ---
 layout: byindustry
-title: We have the right solution for your industry.
+title: We have the right solution<br>for your industry.
 subtitle: >-
-  We provide the rich functionality and configurability that can cover any industry requirement.
+  We provide the rich functionality and configurability<br> that can cover any industry requirement.
+background: /img/uploads/header-solution-industry.jpg
 industries:
   - content: >-
       ## CRITICAL FEATURES